bhavya132/gcp-hackathon-backend/README.md

 - Deployment : GitHub Actions
 - APIs: Plant.id, Azure Cognitive Services, Google Cloud Vertex AI

+#### Link to frontend Repo: [https://github.com/bhavya132/hariyali-backend](https://github.com/bhavya132/hariyali-frontend)

 ## Note
-Since it is the submission for the Google hackathon, all the keys are exposed so that one could smoothly run the code if needed.
+Since it is the submission for a hackathon, all the keys are exposed so that one could smoothly run the code if needed.

 ## How to run the code.
 1. Unzip the folder.